SWSmalley/CatGame/README.md

 ####To Do####
 - refactor gameover screens to be independent of hover and reimplement a way of having them fade in.
+  - despite the program scaling to screen sizes well this currently breaks mobile compatibility due to lack of mouse hover.
 - implement a way of returning to the main menu / reinitialising the game entirely.
 - investigate turn structure that allows AI to take a move at initialisation
 - refactor validmoves to prevent errors on the first turn calculations.